AI Has a Huge Climate Change Problem

 AI’s Water Footprint

+Training AI also consumes a lot of water, which is pumped in and out of data centers to prevent servers from overheating.
 One 2023 study found that training GPT-3 in Microsoft’s U.S. data centers can directly consume 700,000 liters of fresh water a day.
 And Google’s U.S. data centers consumed 12.7 billion liters of freshwater for on-site cooling in a single year, 90 percent of which was potable water.

 Water is also necessary in actually producing graphics processing units (GPUs), which are used in the AI training process.
-According to Shaolei Ren, an associate professor of electrical and computer engineering at University of California Riverside, who co-authored the 2023 paper, a typical semiconductor factory will consume millions of gallons of water a day, and that water needs to be ultra pure because it is used for cleaning.
+According to Shaolei Ren, an associate professor of electrical and computer engineering at University of California Riverside, who co-authored the 2023 paper, a typical semiconductor factory will consume millions of gallons of water a day, and that water needs to be ultra-pure because it is used for cleaning.

-For instance, in order to enable the rapid responses of ChatGPT, OpenAI has to deploy servers all over the world — some of which are in regions where water is scarce.
-This is continuing to cause “tension” with local water users in these areas, Ren told Built In.
+AI’s massive consumption of water is a problem in places where water is a highly limited resource.
+This is not only true in the making of AI, but also in its daily use.
+For instance, OpenAI deploys servers all over the world — some of which are in regions where water is scarce — to enable the rapid responses of ChatGPT.
+This continues to cause “tension” with local water users in these areas, Ren told Built In.
 “This is the reason why we have to pay attention to AI’s water footprint.”

 AI as a Solution